Author: Nancy Germond

 As a producer, you may feel you don't have time to cross sell.
 Consider having your customer service rep do the heavy lifting.
 Just ensure only licensed agents reach out to your customers to discuss coverage.
 It may be acceptable for an unlicensed insurance staff member call to set an appointment, but only licensed agents should talk coverage specifics.

 Next, document your conversation to protect youself, and follow up by email or in writing.
 You never want an insured saying, “You never told me higher limits were available" when they're hit with an underinsurance or coinsurance issue, or “You never offered me that coverage.
 I don't have coverage for my claim.
 I would have bought that coverage if you'd offered it [no matter what the price!]."
+The Big "I" offers over a dozen declination forms that you can send your insureds when they decline a suggested coverage offering, from personal umbrellas to discontinued operations coverage.
+Evidence you sent these declinations by a file note in your agency system, whether your insured returns them or not, can help prevent an E&O claim.

 Consider your target market.
 If you sell to a retirement community population, chances are they may need life insurance for their children, because if something happens to one of their kids, they may face raising grandchildren.
-Or if you have a solid book of bar and tavern business, it might be worthwhile to review your book and ensure you've offered and documented assault and battery coverage.
-And of course, all your insureds now face escalating costs associated with rebuilding a damaged property, so part of your cross-sell techniques should include discussing property and business income values.
+Or if you have a solid book of bar and tavern business, it might be worthwhile to review your book and ensure you've offered and documented acceptance or rejection of assault and battery coverage.
+And of course, all your insureds now face escalating costs associated with rebuilding a damaged property, so part of your cross-sell techniques should include discussing property valuation and business income values.

 Next, don't push.
 Simply ask questions, such as these.